DihanVermeulen/CodeSpace-BookACrib/README.md

 You also have access to an admin console.
 There you can view the bookings, users and hotels.
 You are also able to create, update and delete hotels if you wish.

+The password to the admin is admin, and the email is admin@admin.com.
+The password to the guest is guest, and the email is guest@guest.com.

 ### Disclaimer
 Some areas of the application is slow to update, so don't worry if the booking does not immediately show.